vcu-cmsc256-master/github-classroom-for-students/README.md

 3. Install Git.

 4. Setup options in Git.
-If you are using a Mac, go to the terminal (Applications -> Utilities -> Terminal). .
-Enter the three lines of code here: git config --global user.name 'Rodney Ram' git config --global user.email 'rram@vcu.edu' git config --global --list changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
+If you are using a Mac, go to the terminal (Applications -> Utilities -> Terminal).
+Enter the three lines of code here, **changing the first two lines to your own name and email** (this should be the email associated with your GitHub account): git config --global user.name 'Rodney Ram' git config --global user.email 'rram@vcu.edu' git config --global --list

 ### Steps for downloading and editing assignments from GitHub Classroom